-The valuation officer is an officer of HM Revenue and Customs and can be contacted at Valuation Office Agency.
+The valuation officer is an officer of HM Revenue and Customs and can be contacted at the Valuation Office Agency.

 If a property is damaged in order to avoid paying rates, the valuation office will be required to disregard the change in the property's state when assessing it's rateable value.
-For instance, if the roof is removed from any empty property for the purpose of avoiding rates, it may be valued as if the roof had not been removed and rates will still be payable.
+For instance, if the roof is removed from an empty property for the purpose of avoiding rates, it may be valued as if the roof had not been removed and rates will still be payable.

 The empty property relief periods are not in themselves grounds for appeal.
 However, if you disagree with the rateable value that appears in the current rating list entry for your property you may challenge it at GOV.UK - How to check and challenge your rateable value.